halvors/FC2MPPatcher/README.md

 This resolves the following issues for the game and dedicated server:
  * Binding to the wrong network interface, resolving issues with online multiplayer.
- * Annoncing wrong IP address in multiplayer, showing 9999 ping for mathces in lobby.
+ * Annoncing wrong IP address in multiplayer, showing 9999 ping for matches in lobby.
  * Broadcasting to wrong address, causing issues with LAN multiplayer (including over VPN).
+ * Dedicated Server not starting in online mode.
  * Joining matches hosted ingame.
  * Steam and Uplay version being unable to login to online accounts.
  * Custom map download from host not ever working properly on online servers.